catrionelee/catrionelee.github.io/research.md

 ### *Trueperella pyogenes*

 *T. pyogenes* has been shown to be associated with the canonical bacterial pathogens of the Bovine Respiratory Disease complex in cattle.
-So an important question would be if *T. pyogenes* is an important source of antimicrobail resistance genes?
+So an important question would be if *T. pyogenes* is an important source of antimicrobial resistance genes?

 <br>